Personal Loans

 Content was accurate at the time of publication.

-Three in 10 consumers (30%) say they’re at least considering using a buy now, pay later (BNPL) loan this month, according to the March 2024 LendingTree BNPL Tracker.
+More than 1 in 3 consumers (35%) say they’re at least considering using a buy now, pay later (BNPL) loan this month, the highest percentage since September 2023, according to the November 2024 LendingTree BNPL Tracker.

 We’ll update this page as new data emerges.